 Create Fire Lights – When enabled, allows the fire to shine on smoke and on surrounding objects in the scene.
 See the Overview for more information.

 If Create Fire Lights is enabled when rendering using GI, additional light sources will still be created by the fire at render time.
 You should disable Create Fire Lights if you want to let the GI naturally illuminate the scene.

-None – Smoke will not obstruct the light propagation and will be brightly lit.
+None – Smoke does not obstruct the light propagation and it is brightly lit.

-Ray-traced – The simulator's smoke will be illuminated by the fire's light sources using precise but slow ray-tracing.
-Note that the fire lights always illuminate the rest of the scene using ray-tracing.
-This mode is physically correct and takes into account non-transparent obstacles inside the Phoenix volume, but requires intense computation and can take considerable time to render and clear the noise from the image.
+Ray-traced – The same mechanism that illuminates the scene geometry is used on the smoke as well.
+This mode is physically correct and takes into account non-transparent obstacles inside the volume, but requires intense computation and can take considerable time to render.
+May produce noise in the rendered image.

 Inverse – The light intensity fades with the inverse of the distance.
-E.g. at a distance of 5 units, the intensity will be 1/5th of the intensity of the emitter.
+E.g. at a distance of 5 units, the intensity is 1/5th of the intensity of the emitter.

 Inverse Square – The light fades with the inverse square of the traveled distance.
 This is physically correct light propagation.
-For example, at a distance of 5 units, the intensity will be 1/25th of the intensity of the emitter.
+For example, at a distance of 5 units, the intensity is 1/25th of the intensity of the emitter.